Kinto/kinto/docs/overview.rst

 - **A generic Web database**: JSON store for mobile and Web apps, games, or IoT...
 - **Quickly prototype frontend applications**: don't lose time with server stuff, the backend for your next single page app is already there.
-- **Applications as static files**: just host your apps on Github pages, your storage backend is elsewhere!
+- **Applications as static files**: just host your apps on GitHub pages, your storage backend is elsewhere!
 - **Offline-first applications**: data can also be stored locally and published later.
 - **Build collaborative applications** with real time updates and fine-grained permissions.